Most people still use box springs today because “that’s how we’ve always done it”.

 Speaking of which – if you appreciate the modern sleek appearance of a platform bed, you can skip the bedskirt entirely.

 That means you can also skip washing the bedskirt, and putting it back into place!
+But, if you choose a plain platform bed, you should consider switching to a modern bedskirt instead.

 Easier to clean = more hygienic.